ahegel/udacity-full-stack-nanodegree/3 Logs Analysis/README.md

 # Logs Analysis with SQL

 In this project, I build an internal reporting tool for a newspaper website that determines what kinds of articles the site's readers like.
-I use SQL to analyze a database with over a million rows and answer queries with the data.
+I use SQL to analyze a database with over a million rows and answer three queries with the data:

+1. What are the most popular three articles?
+2. Who are the most popular article authors?
+3. On which days did more than 1% of requests lead to errors?

 This project is part of the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).